-lcon Description lcon Description E S No SIM card inserted > A song is currently playing ăıll No network signal available 8 Ringer is silenced ⊁ Airplane mode is on 1□.
-Vibrate mode is on Connected to a Wi-Fi network Battery fully charged \mathbf{O} Wired headset connected s Battery is charging C Call in progress ψ The phone is connected to a PC via a USB cable × Missed call + Downloading data 8 Bluetooth is on Uploading data
+lcon Description lcon Description

+TM ⊗ No SIM card inserted > A song is currently playing

+.ill No network signal available × Ringer is silenced

+★ Airplane mode is on ıl Vibrate mode is on

+• Connected to a Wi-Fi network Battery fully charged

+Q Wired headset connected 7 Battery is charging

+C Call in progress The phone is connected to a PC via a USB cable

+× Missed call Downloading data

+Bluetooth is on Uploading data

-Λ System warning 9 GPS is on
+A System warning • GPS is on

-© An alarm is set C Data is synchronizing
+(E) An alarm is set Choose input method

-ထ New voicemail available Choose input method
+مو New voicemail available ?
+Mobile HotSpot is active

-≡ New text or multimedia message .
-Media server content sharing is on
+New text or multimedia message Ŋ NFC is on

-NFC is on 7 Mobile hotspot is active

-▶ The icon's location in the Status bar may differ according to the function or service.
+- The icon's location in the status bar may differ depending on the function or service. - · The available options may vary depending on the region or service provider.